wesselb/probmods/README.md

        [-2.4540234]], dtype=float32)
 ```

-This behaviour is due to the `@convert` decorator, which automatically
+This behaviour is due to the `@cast` decorator, which automatically
 converts NumPy arguments  to the right framework (in this case, TensorFlow) and
 the right data type (in this case, `tf.float32`).
 Moreover, if _only_ NumPy arguments were given, `probmods` then also converts